pracks224/Interview_Prep/README.md

  |18. | Describe message compression in Kafka.
 What is the need of message|
  |19. | Tell me about some of the use cases where Kafka is not suitable.|
  |20. | Describe message compression in Kafka.
 What is the need of message |
+ |21. | Can we add consumer dynamically to Kafka ?
+ |22. | What are the differnet Partition Startergy ?
+ |23. | Mention the differnce between Kafak and JMS?
+ |24. | How to avoid duplicate event kafka ?

   ### 12